lalmohan/SewoUserBundle/Resources/doc/index.md

 ### Step 1: Download SewolabsUserBundle using composer

-Add SewoUserBundle in your composer.json:
+Add SewolabsUserBundle in your composer.json:

 ```js
 {